Isa Genzken

 Isa Genzken is one of the most important contemporary artists and has been a major influence on the international art scene since the 1980s.
 Her diverse oeuvre encompasses sculpture, collage, painting, film and photography and is characterized by the combination of personal experience with extensive references to art history, architecture and modernism.
 Often dealing with the remnants of material culture and the decay of architectural structures, she uses her own biography to explore central themes such as identity, beauty and the role of the individual in society.
 She combines an impressive variety of materials—from textiles, cement and glass to stuffed animals and aeroplane windows—to create enigmatic sculptures that reflect the fragility of the modern world.
 Her works challenge social and cultural ideals, including those associated with the notion of marble-white ancient sculpture.
 In this way her work also provides a contemporary commentary on the polychromy of ancient sculpture.

 The exhibition takes as its point of departure the polychromy of statues, a subject on which the Liebieghaus Skulpturensammlung is internationally renowned for its research and educational work.
 Isa Genzken has taken up these scientific findings in various works and translated them into her own formal language.
 Among the works on display at the Liebieghaus are her reinterpretations of the casts of Nefertiti, as well as works from 2016 for which she created a collage from numerous pages of a catalogue for the exhibition “GODS IN COLOR” (2010).
-Key sculptures from Genzken’s oeuvre, such as “Fenster” (Window, 1990) and “Weltempfänger Berlin” (World Receiver Berlin, 1991), as well as the film “Die kleine Bushaltestelle (Gerüstbau)” (The Little Bus Stop [Scaffolding], 2012), are included in the presentation at the Liebieghaus, providing a broad insight into her work.
+Key sculptures from Genzken’s oeuvre, such as “Fenster” (1990) and “Weltempfänger ‘Berlin’” (1991), as well as the film “Die kleine Bushaltestelle (Gerüstbau)” (2012), are included in the presentation at the Liebieghaus, providing a broad insight into her work.
 The exhibition extends into almost all areas of the permanent exhibition: from the Liebieghaus garden to the antiquities collection and the medieval rooms.

-Project Manager: Jakob Salzmann (Curatorial Assistant, Departments of Antiquities and Asia, Liebieghaus Skulpturensammlung)
+Project Manager: Jakob Salzmann (Curatorial Assistant, Department of Antiquities and Asia, Liebieghaus Skulpturensammlung)